brendanjryan/k8split/README.md

 `yamlsplit`
 ---

-Splits multi-document YAML files into multiple files.
+A CLI for splitting multidocument yaml files into discrete documents.

 ## Usage